fschulze/check-tls-certs/README.rst

       --help                       Show this message and exit.

 When domains are read from a file, lines starting with a ``#`` are ignored.

+If you put a ``!`` in front of a domain, it is checked to be in the list of alternate names, but the TLS certificate for it will not be fetched and checked.
+This is useful for domains that aren't accessible for some reason.